akihirot/setEnvironment/README.md

 ==============

 This is batch file for Windows.
-You can creates or modifies Snvironment Variables in System Ecvironment.
+You can creates or modifies Environment Variables in System Environment.

 Syntax
 ------